What’s the issue?

 Estimating future cash flows could be particularly challenging for many companies due to the increase in economic uncertainty.

-Due to the high degree of uncertainty and resulting challenges in forecasting cash flows, it could be helpful to base those forecasts on external sources such as economic projections by respected central banks and other international organisations.
+Due to the high degree of uncertainty and resulting challenges in forecasting cash flows, it could be helpful to base those forecasts on external sources such as economic projections by respected central banks and other international organisations if available.

 To cushion the economic and financial market impacts, governments in certain regions and international organisations have committed to fiscal stimulus, liquidity provisions and financial support.
 Companies will need to understand the terms and status of these provisions and consider what impact they might have on their cash flow projections.